Why combine cycling and trail running? Cross-training as a lever for progress

 • Improve your endurance

-Thanks to @quentinfailutti, specialized physiotherapist, coach and trainer, for his valuable advice during his conference at our pop-up store in Annecy.
+Thank you to @quentinfailutti, specialist massage therapist, coach and trainer, for his valuable advice during his conference at our pop-up shop in Annecy.

 Leave a comment